Qmerit Logo

 If you’re wondering what is the difference between Level 1 and Level 2 EV chargers, you’ve come to the right place!
 Level 1 uses 120-volts and Level 2 uses 240-volts.
-We’ll explain the differences in the article below, and you can also watch the above video for some guidance about upgrading your home charging situation from Level 1 to Level 2.
+We’ll explain the differences in the article below, and you can also request an installation estimate for hiring an electrician to upgrade your home charging situation from Level 1 to Level 2.

 Differences Between Level 1 and Level 2 EV Chargers